Improved Probabilistic Lower Bounds for Separable Matrices: Introduction

+{The first effort to combine the advantages of two known constructions of DM and SM was proposed in~\cite{fan2021strongly}.
+The authors introduce a new notion of \textit{strongly $d$-separable matrix} (or briefly $d$-SSM) for non-adaptive CGT.
+It was proved that the classes of SSM for the CGT problems with exactly $d$ defectives and not more than $d$ defectives coincide.
+The relationship between DM, SM and SSM was also described in~\cite{fan2021strongly}: a $d$-DM is a $d$-SSM, a $d$-SSM is a $d$-SM, and a $d$-SSM decoding complexity is $O(tn)$ as for $d$-DM.} Additionally, in~\cite{qian2022improved}, the authors show a lower bound of $0.2237$ on the rate of $2$-SSM and a lower bound of $0.0974$ on the rate of $3$-SSM against the lower bounds of $0.1825$ for $2$-DM and $0.079$ for $3$-DM~\cite{dyachkov1989superimposed}. {These results show that for $d=2,3$ a family of $d$-SSM may require less number of tests than a family of $d$-DM for solving the problem of non-adaptive CGT.}

-In \cite{vorobyev2021fast}, the authors modify union-free codes to provide them with an efficient $O(tn)$ decoding algorithm.
-The new family, called \textit{union-free with fast decoding codes} (UFFD codes), is a union-free code with an additional constraint.
-For such a code, at the first decoding step, an element is considered potentially defective if for all tests that include this element, the test result is positive.
-An additional constraint guarantees that the number of potentially defective elements is not greater than $n^{1/d}$.
-It is known \cite{vorobyev2021fast} that the rate of the UFFD codes is not less than the rate of the disjunctive codes.
-The authors of \cite{vorobyev2021fast} also obtained a lower bound of $0.3017$ on the new family of codes rate for the case of $d=2$ defectives.
-This lower bound is considerably better than the lower bound achieved by $2$-SSM, and only slightly less than the lower bound of $0.3135$ proved for UF codes in \cite{coppersmith1998new}.
+{In~\cite{vorobyev2021fast}, the authors modify SM to provide them with an efficient $O(tn)$ decoding algorithm.
+The new family called \textit{$d$-union-free matrices with fast decoding} (or briefly $d$-UFFDM) is a subfamily of separable matrices with an additional constraint.
+For the introduced subclass, at the first decoding step, an element is considered \textit{potentially defective} if, for all tests that include this element, the test result is positive.
+The additional constraint states that the number of potentially defective elements is at most $n^{1/d}$.
+Next, we need to do an exhaustive search over all possible potentially defective sets of not more than $d$ elements.
+Since the number of potentially defectives is upper bounded by $n^{1/d}$, the decoding complexity does not exceed $O(tn + t\cdot (n^{\frac{1}{d}})^d) = O(tn)$.
+The authors of~\cite{vorobyev2021fast} also show that a $d$-DM is a $d$-UFFDM, and a $d$-UFFDM is a $d$-SM.
+Moreover, the authors present a lower bound of $0.3017$ on the largest rate of the new family of matrices for the case of $d=2$ defectives.
+This lower bound is considerably better than the lower bounds achieved by $2$-DM and $2$-SSM, and only slightly less than the lower bound of $0.3135$ proved for $d$-SM in~\cite{coppersmith1998new}.}

+{Later\footnote{{The authors point out that the research in~\cite{fan2024list} was conducted independently and concurrently with the research presented in this paper.}}, the authors of~\cite{fan2024list} introduce the generalization of UFFDM contruction, called this generalization \textit{$(d, L)$-list-decoding separable matrices} (or briefly $(d, L)$-LDSM), which coincide with $d$-UFFDM family when $L=n^{1/d}$.
+Moreover, it was shown that $(d, d)$-LDSM family coincide with $d$-DM family and $(d, n)$-LDSM family coincide with $d$-SM family.
+In general, the decoding complexity of $(d, L)$-LDSM is $O(\max\{tn, tL^d\})$.
+Note that for $L=n^{1/d}$, the decoding complexity is $O(tn)$ as for $d$-DM.
+In~\cite{fan2024list}, the authors also present the lower bounds on the largest rate of the introduced construction for any $d \ge 3$ using the probabilistic method.
+For small values of $d$, the presented lower bounds on the rate of $(d, n^{1/d})$-LDSM are better than the best-known lower bounds on the largest rates of $d$-DM and $d$-SSM, which have the same decoding complexity of $O(tn)$.}